Oyo Oyo State, Nigeria Travel Guide

 This is a quintessential Oyo and Ibadan dish.
 Amala is a dark, smooth 'swallow' made from yam flour or cassava flour.
 It is typically served with Gbegiri (a light, flavorful bean soup) and Ewedu (a green, slimy jute leaf soup), often accompanied by a rich stew (obe ata) and assorted meats or fish.

-Find it at virtually any local buka (eatery).
+Locate it at virtually any local buka (eatery).

 A rich, hearty Yoruba vegetable stew.
 It features leafy greens (commonly spinach/efo), bell peppers, tomatoes, onions, palm oil, and various meats or fish.
 It is highly nutritious and flavorful.

-Available at most local restaurants.
+Available at most of the local restaurants.

 Pounded Yam is boiled yam pounded into a smooth, dough-like consistency, a prized 'swallow'.
-Jollof Rice is a flavorful rice dish made in a tomato and pepper base.
+Jollof Rice is a flavorful rice dish manufactured in a tomato and pepper base.
 "Party Jollof," cooked over firewood, possesses a smoky flavor.

 Look for Pounded Yam at local eateries; Jollof Rice widely available.